People often put privacy concerns to the back of their mind if the perceived benefits are compelling enough.

 But would the modern user wait as patiently as they did almost a decade ago?

-A culture of now permeates society.
+A culture of now permeates society these days.
 Younger consumers have grown up in a world of instant gratification.
 Companies fear that if they don’t get their app out there soon, someone else will take their place.

 Hybrid apps also allow you to modify quickly.
 Not only is there a single code base across platforms, but you also don’t have to update different versions in the app store and wait for approval.